tanyaschlusser/array2gif/README.rst

 Array2GIF provides a single top-level function, `write_gif()`, to write a 3-D NumPy array to a GIF, or a list of these arrays to an animated GIF.

-It works for me -- just small animations of thermodynamics simulations, like the magnetization in the Ising model shown here.
+It works for me - just small animations of thermodynamics simulations - like the magnetization in the Ising model shown here.

-These are animated GIFs that explore the interplay between the magnetic coupling force between atoms, and the randomness from the temperature, using the Ising model and Monte Carlo simulation to sample from equilibrium distributions.
+These animated GIFs use white to represent negative spin and blue to represent positive spin.
+They explore the interplay between the magnetic coupling force between atoms, and the randomness from the temperature, using the Ising model and Monte Carlo simulation to sample from equilibrium distributions.
+The animation shows the progression from the seed magnetization to equilibrium.

 Usage